libsdl-org/SDL_shader_tools/docs/README-SDL_gpu.md

 No, this will be part of SDL3, included in the first official release.
 It will not be backported to SDL2.

 ## What does the shader language look like?

+Let me preface this by saying: you do _not_ have to use SDL's shader language.
+The SDL3 GPU API only cares about compiled shader binaries, and it accepts several different formats.
+So if you want to force Vulkan behind the scenes and only provide SPIR-V binaries, or use Direct3D 12 and provide DXIL, or provide several binary formats and use several different backends, you can do that and not worry about this _at all_.
+This is the initial solution in SDL3, and also happens to be a convenient way to migrate existing rendering code to SDL3.

+The SDL shader language is meant to allow one shader language that generates one binary format that will work on _any_ SDL3 GPU target, that can be conveniently used to either precook shader binaries with simple command line tools or used as a lightweight shader compiler at runtime.
+It is still under construction.

 You can examine [the Shader Language Quickstart document](README-shader-language-quickstart.md), and see some example code at the start of the [the shader syntax megathread discussion](https://github.com/libsdl-org/SDL_shader_tools/issues/3).